and-aleksandrov/Facebook-Cybersecurity-Course-Project-8---Honeypot/README.md

    <kbd><img src="snort.png" width="500"></kbd><br />
    In the admin panel I still had <br />
    <kbd><img src="zero.png" width="900"></kbd><br />
-   Later I've noticed that in the .json file there are actually some alerts for Snort Honeypot, so maybe it's just the admin panel bag.
+   Later I've noticed that there are actually some alerts in the .json file for Snort Honeypot, so maybe it's just the admin panel bag. <br />
-   With the Wordpot there are no record in the .json file at all, even toghugh the vm seems to be running and can be scanned by nmap and WPScan
+   With the Wordpot there are no records in the .json file at all, even though the VM seems to be running normally and can be scanned by Nmap and WPScan

 ### 3. Summary of the data collected